Year 7 & 8

 Senior Music students have two evening assessment evenings per year, whilst Junior Music students have the opportunity to perform in the Year 7-10 Performing Arts Show which is held across two evenings in Term Four.

 The Commerce Department offers courses at Y9, Y10, Y11, Y12 and Y13.
 At Y9, students are introduced to Commerce education in a one term ‘taster’.
-The Y10 Business Studies programme is a comprehensive one year course which introduces students to Economic Decision-Making, sources of income, money and exchange, insurance, consumer protection laws and elementary personal and business Accounting.
+The Y10 Business Studies programme is a comprehensive 2 term course which introduces students to Economic Decision-Making, and a selection from sources of income, money and exchange, insurance, consumer protection laws and elementary personal and business Accounting.
 Upon the completion of the course, students have a strong foundation on which to make further choices on pursuing their career choices in Accounting and Economics.